Bitcoin fell by 0.65% on Saturday. Reversing a 0.43% gain from Friday, Bitcoin ended the day at $7,166.4.

 For the Bitcoin Day Ahead

-Barring a broad-based crypto rebound on the day, the first major resistance level would likely cap any upside.
+Barring a broad-based crypto rally, the first major resistance level and Saturday’s high $7,215.1 would likely pin Bitcoin back.

 This article was originally posted on FX Empire